nixworks/public/news/2016/06/1/README.md

 ##### Turkey
 ### [Turkish President Recep Tayyip Erdogan warns Germany against recognizing the Armenian Genocide. ](/news/2016/06/1/turkish-president-recep-tayyip-erdoaan-warns-germany-against-recognizing-the-armenian-genocide.md)
-_Context: German, Recep Tayyip Erdogan, Turkey, Turkish President, genocide of Armenians, recognizing_
+_Context: Germany, Recep Tayyip Erdogan, Turkey, Turkish President, genocide of Armenians, recognizing_

 ##### United States Geological Survey
 ### [The U.S. Geological Survey reports a 6.5 magnitude earthquake 155 km (95 miles) from the West Sumatra port city of Padang in Indonesia at a depth of about 50 km (30 miles).
 There are no immediate reports of damage or injury. ](/news/2016/06/1/the-u-s-geological-survey-reports-a-6-5-magnitude-earthquake-155-km-95-miles-from-the-west-sumatra-port-city-of-padang-in-indonesia-at-a.md)